ArtemRivnyi/personal-page-devops/README.md

 ├── .dockerignore          # Docker ignore rules
 └── Rivnyi_Artem_Tech_Support_CV.pdf  # Downloadable resume
 ```

-## 🎯 Purpose

-This project serves as both:

-*   A technical portfolio showcasing my AI, DevOps, and full-stack projects
-*   A hands-on demonstration of CI/CD, Docker, and cloud deployment skills
-*   A scalable platform for easily adding new projects and updates

 ## 🔧 DevOps Skills Demonstrated

 *   **Infrastructure as Code:** Dockerfile configuration